wallisoft/Remote-Server-Configuration-Tool/README.md

 script.txt accepts the following keywords to perform actions on the remote server :-

-ENV - Set environment variables
+ENV - Set environment variables.
 RUN - execute the shell commands on remotes server.
 COPY - rsync files from webserver to remote server.
 EXPOSE - Open tcp port in iptables on remote server.

 The script format is the same as Docker so you can combine Docker script to configure all your server requirements.